Aditi Rao Hydari To Play Dance Teacher In 'Maha Samudram'

-In an exclusive interview to IANS, Aditi said her character is “a simple, bubbly girl who is all easy”.
+In an interview, Aditi said her character is “a simple, bubbly girl who is all easy”.
 ‘Maha’, she added, teaches dance to children and is the sole bread earner of the family.

 Speaking about what attracted her to the film, Aditi said: “I was approached by my director.
 I was greatly impressed by his conviction.
 His story narration made me realise his vision.
 I could not say no at all, as he had been too good to me.
 When I said I had some prior commitments, he assured me this movie was going to be made only with me.
 I almost cried when he followed up for my dates.”